TonyBUK/NerdleSolver/readme.md

   * The first guess is now auto-generated, with rules in place to try and maximize the spread of digits.
     * In all honesty, I was surprised DFS worked at all here.
 I may re-visit this to see if there's a better / more browser friendly way of finding a solution.
 Especially now it's way faster, I can try and improve the quality of the first solution to encourage more unique digits.
   * Interestingly, Nerdle Pro seems to have a width limit of 16, I'm not going to implement that limit, albeit depending o how well I get the expression generator working, there may be natural limits to deal with anyway.
+  * I do still dislike the fact the auto-generated solution invariably starts with a negative number due to how I bias the results.
+The reason I dislike this is because Nerdle explicitly states in the FAQ that their answers won't use negative values, meaning the first minus can never be correct.
 * Another UX pass... maybe some sort of interactive tutorial, or some better context clues as to how to use the solver.
   * Plus the UI is kind of misleading for Instant Mode, since there's no reason to offer a first suggestion.
 * Clearly some sort of heuristics needs to be added as to what the fundamental intent of the suggestion is.
 Currently one of the Nerdle Games got the solver into a horrible situation, whereby the answer was: 27+20=47